-The World Health Organization (WHO) recognizes dementia as a public health priority and has developed The global action plan on the public health response to dementia 2017-2025 [16].
-This comprehensive plan includes seven action areas, providing a guide for policymakers and international and national partners to address dementia globally and regionally [16].
-Despite national and international efforts to meet the targets outlined in the dementia action plan, the WHO's global status report on the public health response to dementia in 2021 revealed insufficient progress toward reaching the 2025 target [17].
-Only 50 WHO Member States currently have stand-alone or integrated dementia plans, 43 of which are part of the Global Dementia Observatory (GDO).
-These figures are significantly less than the 2025 global target, which aims for 75% of the 194 WHO Member States to have a dementia plan in place.
-Furthermore, while two-thirds of countries conduct awareness-raising campaigns or dementiafriendly initiatives, the majority are concentrated in HICs [17].
-To support the implementation of the dementia global action plan, the WHO has developed valuable resources for each of the action plans (www.globaldementia.org).
-However, urgent actions are required at the national levels to address this pressing issue.
-This includes implementing policy responses, awareness, and risk reduction campaigns, equitable access to diagnosis, treatment, and care services, improving health information systems for dementia, investment in research and innovation strategies, and ensuring equitable inclusion of people with dementia in research and healthcare settings.
+The World Health Organization (WHO) recognizes dementia as a public health priority and has developed the Global action plan on the public health response to dementia 2017-2025.16 This comprehensive plan includes seven action areas, providing a guide for policymakers and international and national partners to address dementia globally and regionally.16 Despite national and international efforts to meet the targets outlined in the dementia action plan, the WHO's Global status report on the public health response to dementia in 2021 revealed insufficient progress toward reaching the 2025 target.
+17 Only 50 WHO member states currently have stand-alone or integrated dementia plans, 43 of which are part of the Global Dementia Observatory (GDO).
+These figures are significantly less than the 2025 global target, which aims for 75% of the 194 WHO member states to have a dementia plan in place.
+Furthermore, while two thirds of countries conduct awarenessraising campaigns or dementia-friendly initiatives, the majority are concentrated in HICs.17 To support the implementation of the demen-